 What are the causes of Cervical pain?

-There are several causes for neck or cervical pain, some medical, others triggered by bad posture and sleeping on the wrong pillow or mattress.
-Let’s go through these causes one by one to get to the root of your discomfort.
+There are several causes of neck or cervical pain, some medical and others triggered by bad posture and sleeping on the wrong pillow or mattress.
+Let’s examine each cause individually to get to the root of your discomfort.

 Medical Causes